sebastianchristopher/Java8OCANotes/enthuware/README.md

     case 'a' : System.out.println("a");
   }
   ```
-  - b) switch expression of type float and case label value of type int.
+  - b) switch expression of type float and case label value of type int. **FALSE** -> a float value isn't a valid switch variable
-  - c) switch expression of type byte and case label value of type float.
+  - c) switch expression of type byte and case label value of type float. **FALSE** -> float won't automatically cast to byte
-  - d) switch expression of type char and case label value of type byte.
+  - d) switch expression of type char and case label value of type byte. **FALSE**
   ```
   This will not work in all cases because a byte may have negative values which cannot be assigned to a char.
 For example, char ch = -1; does not compile.
 Therefore, the following does not compile either:
     char ch = 'x';